Education #Foreverychild in Malaysia

 - More information is needed on exactly how many children aren’t attending school and why.
 UNICEF is currently working a report to document out of school children.

-- As shown in our study on Childhood disability in 2017 [link to KAP], many children with disabilities are not in school due to stigma and schools not knowing how to include children with different needs.
+- As shown in our study on Childhood disability (2017), many children with disabilities are not in school due to stigma and schools not knowing how to include children with different needs.
 UNICEF works with local organisations to push for more inclusive classrooms.
 This includes a call for teacher trainings and convening stakeholders to discuss and agree on systems/policies for inclusive education.

 - To enable access to basic education for indigenous children, UNICEF is working with local groups to encourage mother-tongue education.
 UNICEF also piloted an alternate learning centre in Kampung Numbak to cater to children in the area.